 Holy Cross Church – A brief history

 The Chapel of the Holy Cross was first mentioned in 1230.
 This early church no doubt stood on the site of the present building and belonged to the Manor of Botelers, later known as Moat House Farm, of which only the moat remains – now part of Holy Cross recreation ground.
+With the coming of the New Town the sites of Oliphants (a Tudor house destroyed by fire at the start of the 20th century) and the Rectory (demolished in 1962) were covered by the Ford Tractor Plant.

 The church registers date from 1653 and are kept at the Essex Records Office.
 The earliest recorded Rector of Laindon cum Basildon was Richard de List in 1254.
 Two Rectors in succession later became Bishops in Ireland, John Artdfarten (1466), a Dominican and James Daren (1483), a Franciscan.
 A full list of incumbents is displayed in the church.